tanujranjith/Notion-local-saving-clone/README.md

     * **One-click-Save**: Click the save locally button and the changes are saved to your browser's local storage.
     * **Export/Import**: Download your entire workspace to a single `.json` file for easy backups or sharing.
     * **Optional Google Drive Backup**: Securely back up your workspace to your own Google Drive account.
-* **⌨️ Keyboard Shortcuts**: Boost your productivity with shortcuts for saving, creating new pages, and toggling the theme panel.
 * **🚀 Zero Installation**: It's just one HTML file.
 No dependencies, no build steps, no servers to manage.
 * **📚 Built-in Help**: A "Help & Docs" page is automatically created to get you started with all the key features.